terraform-ibm-modules/terraform-ibm-cis/modules/glb/README.md

 # CIS global load balancer (GLB) module

 This module provisions a global load balancer that includes load balancers, origin pools, and health checks.
-For more information about this module see this [documentation](https://github.com/terraform-ibm-modules/terraform-ibm-cis/tree/main/docs/README.md).
+For more information about this module, check [this](https://github.com/terraform-ibm-modules/terraform-ibm-cis/tree/main/docs/README.md).

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ### Requirements